St. Andrews’ Old Course in Scotland: Everything You Need To Know About Playing A Round Here

 After normal tee times, locals are allowed to play on the Old course on a time known as the ‘Dark Time’.
 Sometimes, locals haven’t taken all of the time slots available, and it might be available to you if you missed the daily ballot.

-You can join a golf tour package to get a guaranteed tee times.
+You can join a golf tour package to get a guaranteed tee time.
 Obviously this will be rather expensive, sometimes can reach more than $1,000 in package.
-Although playing on the Old is definitely worth it, in my opinion this should be your last option.
+Although playing on the Old is definitely worth it, in my opinion, this should be your last option.

 The All-In-One Hospitality

-Another key highlight of the Old Course, and St. Andrews in general is how it is so connected with the local vicinity.
-I have mentioned how in Sundays the course becomes a public park, or how it dedicates time everyday for the locals, but the connection doesn’t stop there.
-In fact, the town itself is a part of the course, and is not separated by any wall.
-The 18th fairways is connected to a public road, and the 18th green is most of the time, lined by locals and golf fans, all of them are absolutely friendly, by the way.
+Another key highlight of the Old Course and St. Andrews in general is how it is so connected with the local vicinity.
+I have mentioned how on Sundays the course becomes a public park, or how it dedicates time every day for the locals, but the connection doesn’t stop there.
+In fact, the town itself is a part of the course and is not separated by any wall.
+The 18th fairway is connected to a public road, and the 18th green is most of the time, lined by locals and golf fans, all of them are absolutely friendly, by the way.

-The town itself is really beautiful, and there are even parts on the course where you can, or maybe should, use rooflines or buildings as your aiming point.
-Of course, there is no shortage of great culinary options or accomodation spots to choose from.
+The town itself is really beautiful, and there are even parts on the course where you can, or maybe should use rooflines or buildings as your aiming point.
+Of course, there is no shortage of great culinary options or accommodation spots to choose from.

 The Old, The Home of Golf

-The accessibility of the Old will appeal to beginners and aspiring golfers, while the progressiveness and natural qualities of the course will keep even the most experienced players challenged with every changes of wind.
+The accessibility of the Old will appeal to beginners and aspiring golfers alike, while the progressiveness and natural qualities of the course will keep even the most experienced players challenged with every change of wind.
 This is a very unique quality no other course can offer, much more for a public course.

 My favorite hole?
 Thanks to the always-changing nature of the course, it’s really hard to make a pick.
 Probably I’ll pick two here: first is the sixth hole, a par 4, 412 yards long hole that is normally very, very tight of a tee shot, with bunkers on both sides, especially when the wind is bursting out from the west, which is normally what happens.
 When the wind is from the south, the green might be drivable to some extent.
 This is one of the most challenging holes in almost every condition for the course, and the view -especially nearing sunset-, is absolutely breathtaking.
 Perfect for seniors golfers looking for an experience of a lifetime.